tnichols217/notes/APArt/Piece Descriptions.md

 2. Procedural deformation and textures for details on screws, cymbals, and legs. cycles render engine

 ## Processes
-1. Researched types and characteristics of different drums, cymbals, astands
+1. Researched types and characteristics of different drums, cymbals, and stands to create custom drums
+2. Experimented on different

 # 4 - Horn
 ## Dimensions